eighty9nine/filament-page-alerts/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/eightynine/filament-page-alerts.svg?style=flat-square)](https://packagist.org/packages/eightynine/filament-page-alerts)
 [![Total Downloads](https://img.shields.io/packagist/dt/eightynine/filament-page-alerts.svg?style=flat-square)](https://packagist.org/packages/eightynine/filament-page-alerts)

+## 🛠️ Be Part of the Journey

+Hi, I'm Eighty Nine.
+I created page alerts plugin to solve real problems I faced as a developer.
+Your sponsorship will allow me to dedicate more time to enhancing these tools and helping more people.
+[Become a sponsor](https://github.com/sponsors/eighty9nine) and join me in making a positive impact on the developer community.

-This package shows alerts in any page, not just the dashboard, currently the adds appear on top of the page.
+This package shows alerts in any page, not just the dashboard, currently the alerts appear on top of the page.

 ![Package screenshot](resources/img/page-alerts.png)